uon-language/specification/spec.md

 !!uon(version: 0.0.1) {}
 ```

-You essentially instantiate a `!!uon` class with the attribute `version` set to `0.0.1`.
-This instance is inherited automatically by the following argument here `{}` which is a `!!map`.
-In *UON* only types can be instantiated, but since everything is static on a *UON* document, `!!uon` and `!!uon()` performs the same.
+You essentially instantiate a `!uon` class with the attribute `version` set to `0.0.1`.
+This instance is inherited automatically by the following argument here `{}` which is a `!map`.
+In *UON* only types can be instantiated, but since everything is static on a *UON* document, `!uon` and `!uon()` performs the same.
 It is not allowed to add properties to objects such as:

 ```yaml
 {